junxit/us-congress-bills-110/bill.md

 >     - **(A)** suspend implementation and terminate further development and use of the National Reporting System; and
 >     - **(B)** incorporate, as appropriate, recommendations from the study on Developmental Outcomes and Assessments for Young Children by the National Academy of Sciences into any assessment used in the Head Start programs, in accordance with paragraphs (2) and (3).
 >   - **(5)** *Special rule* The use of assessment items and data on any assessment authorized under this subchapter by an agent or agents of the Federal Government to provide rewards or sanctions for individual children or teachers is prohibited.
 The Secretary shall not use the results of a single assessment as the sole or primary method for assessing program effectiveness or making grantee funding determinations at the national, regional, or local level.
+>   - **(6)** *Confidentiality*
+>     - **(A)** The Secretary, through regulation, shall ensure the confidentiality of any personally identifiable data, information and records collected or maintained by the Secretary and any Head Start agency.
+Such regulations shall provide the policies, protections, and rights equivalent to those provided a parent, student, or educational agency or institution under section 444 of the General Education Provisions Act.
+>     - **(B)** Nothing in this subsection shall be construed to authorize the development of a nationwide database of personally identifiable information on children participating in measures under this subsection.
 > - **(c)** *Monitoring of Local Agencies and Programs*
 >   - **(1)** *In general* To determine whether Head Start agencies meet standards established under this subchapter with respect to program, administrative, financial management, and other requirements and in order to help programs identify areas for improvement and areas of strengths as part of an on-going self-assessment process, the Secretary shall develop and use a risk-based assessment system to conduct the following reviews of Head Start agencies, and of the Head Start programs operated by such agencies:
 >     - **(A)** A full review of each such agency at least once during each 3-year period.